Wrongful Death Complaint

 4.3 As a direct and proximate result of Defendant(s)' conduct, the Decedent sustained severe injuries causing conscious pain and suffering until death on [DATE].

-4.5 The action is brought within two (2) years of Decedent’s death and within five (5) years of the underlying act or omission, as required by Conn.
-Gen. Stat. § 52-555.
+4.5 This action is brought within two (2) years of the Decedent's death and within five (5) years of the underlying act or omission complained of, as required by Conn.
+Gen. Stat. § 52-555(a).

 5. COUNTS